 4.1 Communication Channels

 Reports can be made via any of the communication channels below.
-The receiving officers of the report are: Group COO and/or Head of People Experience Management.
+The receiving officers of the report are: The Chief Operating Officer and/or Head of People Experience Management.

 Email: [email protected]